 We all belong to a number of “societies” at any given time.
 Our family, our company, the division within that company, our social circle, etc., etc. There is a very good chance that within these groups, there are at least a couple conflicting pressures.

-Your company touts “Work/Life Balance” as an important part of their culture, and back it up with half-day Fridays in the summer.
+Example: Your company touts “Work/Life Balance” as an important part of their culture, and back it up with half-day Fridays in the summer.
 Your particular workgroup, however, is comprised of career driven individuals who pride themselves on being the last ones to leave the office.
 We call this a “Societal Dilemma”; cooperating with one society automatically means defecting from another.
 (Incidentally, Alex Lowy has a terrific book on “Dilemmas” called No Problem, which we summarized here).

 So what do you do?

 Research has shown that we are far more likely to cooperate with the smaller society (in this case, your work group) than with the larger society.
-The stronger relationships we have with members of smaller societies enhance the impact of Reputational Pressure that we discussed in GEM #1.
+The stronger relationships we have with members of smaller societies enhance the impact of Reputational Pressure that we discussed in insight #1.

 Let’s add another level.
 Your friends are all going to the beach in the afternoon.
 Or your spouse has asked you to take the afternoon off to spend with him or her.
 Now what do you do?